 The pea puffer is easy to cultivate in a limited space as it is one of smaller-sized variety.
 The maximum length of the body will not exceed four centimeters on average.
 And, they will stay calm and peaceful with all other fishes.

 But, do not expect to have baby fishes as sooner.
 They have a bit complicated sexual behavior, and the dominant fish will gradually turn to a male.
 After, that only they start to release hormones that can attract the females.

 If you are clever in close observation, you would identify this dominant Dwarf fish through the larger body size and brighter color.
 And, he will be the most beautiful puffer in your tank.

 Red-tailed dwarf puffer (Carinotetraodon irrubesco)

-And, even the name suggests they are beautiful enough to be proud about having a pair of fishes, the creamy strips in brownish colored body structure aren’t give them that much a rich look.
+And, even the name suggests they are beautiful enough to be proud about having a pair of fish, the creamy strips in brownish colored body structure don’t give them that much a rich look.

 Yet, they can extremely be a part of diversity when there are other fish species in the aquarium.
 However, the commercial use and demand for these fishes are less when compared to other types in this family.